BiKC/MS-PEP/README.md

 Optionally: RStudio or other interface

 ## Required data
-MS data in table form:
+1. MS data txt file in tab-separated table form:

-  Collumn 1: M/Z
+  Column 1: M/Z

-  Collumn 2: Intensity
+  Column 2: Intensity

+2. Peptide sequence that was analyzed

 ## How to use: